MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-in-unity.md

 ## Design with spatialization

-### Distance-based decay
+### Distance-based attenuation
-Unity's default distance-based decay has a minimum distance of 1 meter and a maximum distance of 500 meters, with a linear rolloff.
-With these settings, sound sources in even the largest of mixed reality scenes will not get perceivably quieter as they get farther away.
+Unity's default distance-based decay has a minimum distance of 1 meter and a maximum distance of 500 meters, with a logarithmic rolloff.
+This may work for your scenario, or you may find sources attenuate too quickly or too slowly.
 See [sound design in mixed reality](spatial-sound-design.md) for recommended settings for distance decay curves, and see [Unity's audio source documentation](https://docs.unity3d.com/2019.3/Documentation/Manual/class-AudioSource.html) for information on setting these curves in Unity.

 ### Environment
-The **MS HRTF Spatializer** includes a room reverb component with [four reverb settings](https://docs.microsoft.com/en-us/windows/win32/api/hrtfapoapi/ne-hrtfapoapi-hrtfenvironment) and a default of 'small'.
+The **MS HRTF Spatializer** includes a room reverb component with [four reverb settings](https://docs.microsoft.com/windows/win32/api/hrtfapoapi/ne-hrtfapoapi-hrtfenvironment) and a default of 'small'.
 The room setting can be changed programmatically for each audio source by attaching the following C# script to each object in Unity that has a spatialized Audio Source:

 ```cs
 using UnityEngine;